↑

 Au Gratin Potatoes with Bacon

-Au Gratin Potatoes with Bacon are a delicious stick-to-your-ribs classic comfort food side dish.
-This easy recipe is delicious paired alongside steak and chicken for a filling, hearty meal.
+Au Gratin Potatoes with Bacon are a delicious steakhouse classic and the ultimate comfort food side dish.
+This easy recipe made with a creamy cheddar cheese sauce and crispy bacon is delicious paired alongside steak, chicken and a variety of other main dishes for a filling, hearty meal.

 Get The Recipe